 I got early access to Gatsby functions last month and set about building a demo site straight away.
-It is a static Gatsby MDX blog which lets users leave comments on blog posts .
-Using cloud functions, the site automatically triggers a rebuild so as to include fresh comments in the site's static content.
+It is a static Gatsby MDX blog, which lets users leave comments on blog posts .
+Using cloud functions, the site automatically triggers a rebuild, to include fresh comments in the site's static content.
 All of that functionality was powered by serverless functions.

 Today we'll look at something a little less ambitious, though still exciting.
 We are going to pair up Gatsby Cloud functions with the accessible Google reCAPTCHA.
 Read on to see how that is different from the annoying Captcha challenges of the past.
 We will bundle those features into a contact form for a Gatsby MDX blog.